spring-epfl/private-collection-matching/relatedwork/README.md

 make stop
 ```

-If some remaining docker containers were not removed correctly (i.e. if you shut down your laptop while the containers were running), you can remove them by running a Make command to remove all stopped containers:
+If some remaining Docker containers were not removed correctly (i.e. if you shut down your laptop while the containers were running), you can remove them by running a Make command to remove all stopped containers:
 ```
 make clean
 ```